-Karnataka bandh today: PG exams in Bangalore University postponed, may affect travel plans
+Karnataka bandh today: Stones pelted on Tirupati-Mangaluru bus in Farangipet

-Bengaluru, Feb 13: Several pro-Kannada outfits have called for a bandh in Karnataka on Thursday.
-The organisations are demanding the implementation of the Sarojini Mahishi report by providing more jobs for Kannadigas in the state.
+Bengaluru, Feb 13: Stones were pelted at a Tirupati-Mangaluru bus in Farangipet as the 12-hour Karnataka bandh call by several pro-Kannada organisations outfits demanding the implementation of the Sarojini Mahishi report by providing more jobs for Kannadigas in the state.

 The 12 hour bandh may have little impact on services in Karnataka till evening.